Visit www.gvsu.edu/lakerstogether for more.

 The two-story, 14,700-square-foot field research building opened in the summer of 2013.
 The LEED Gold-certified building includes three research labs: Field Biology, Mesocosm, and Environmental Simulation, as well as offices, graduate student areas, vessel operations briefing room, workshop, and conference room.

-Michigan Alternative and Renewable Energy Center (MAREC), located at 200 Viridian Drive on the south shore of Muskegon Lake, is the home of the university's reusable and distributed generation energy center.
-This LEED Gold certified facility was built in partnership with the City of Muskegon and designed to be electrical energy self-sufficient.
+The Muskegon Innovation Hub, located at 200 Viridian Drive on the south shore of Muskegon Lake, is a business innovation center that provides coaching, funding, networking, and a synergistic work environment to help businesses and entrepreneurs maximize their growth potential.
+It is the home of the university's reusable and distributed generation energy center.
+This LEED Gold-certified facility was built in partnership with the City of Muskegon and designed to be electrical energy self-sufficient.
 It is equipped with a PV solar roof, a 30 kW microturbine, and a 1.8 kW wind turbine.
-MAREC acquired a large and highly sophisticated research buoy that it deployed on Lake Michigan in 2013-14 to conduct Great Lakes wind energy research.

 Through facilities at the Stevenson Center for Higher Education on the campus of Muskegon Community College and the Regional Center in Traverse City, Grand Valley offers graduate and undergraduate programs and provides on-site student services.
 Admission and registration information, academic advising, bookstore services, tuition payment, library resources, and computer technology are all available in each of the Grand Valley centers.

 For more information, please contact our Muskegon office at 221 S. Quarterline Road; telephone (616) 895-7750.
 The Traverse City office is located at 2200 Dendrinos Drive; telephone (231) 995-1785.